DMARC

 DMARC aggregate reports are XML nobody reads.
 Trustliant parses them continuously and answers the questions that matter: who is sending as this domain, are they authorized, are they aligned, and is anything spoofing the brand right now.
 Vendor fingerprinting names names — Microsoft 365, Mailchimp, that CRM nobody remembered — instead of listing bare IP addresses.

-Guided enforcement, not a cliff
+Evidence for enforcement, not a cliff

 Why now